haleyyew/cpsc448_sdss/table_join/README.txt

-The location of source csv files is specified in the 'input' The location of the output is specified in 'output' The number of sessions to output is specified in 'num_of_sessions'
+The location of source csv files is specified in the 'input' The location of the output is specified in 'output' The number of sessions to output is specified in 'num_of_sessions' 'random_sampling=1' turns on random sampling, otherwise sequentially add the first num_of_sessions sessions 'sqlstatement_no_regex=1' switches to an alternative method to read sqlstatement.csv

 To run the script,
 python ./main.py